-This is the first of a series of articles called the Muleshoe Chronicles.
-Muleshoe is a retired U.S. Air Force veteran living in Benton.
+This is a series of columns called the Muleshoe Chronicles.
+Muleshoe is a retired U.S. Air Force veteran who likes to ride.
+He lives in Benton.
+Read more of his columns at mysaline.com/muleshoe.

 Muleshoe is my road name.
 It’s the tag I go by in my motorcycle riding association.
 Motorcycles are my passion.
 I live to ride and ride to live.
 Cliche I know, but it becomes more and more true every time I climb aboard.
 One doesn’t just ride, but instead you pretty much wear a bike.
 It becomes a full extension of your body.
 It’s like I can fly anytime I am on the road.
 It is all about the rider and the ride.
 It becomes a part of your DNA.
 And so, with my liberated spirit I will share my adventures as I travel over the region.